-No permit is required to climb the mountain as it is under 6500m (see table below).
+No permit is required to climb the mountain due to it being under 6500m.
 The peak is not in a restricted area and no permit is required to visit the Hispar Glacier.
-Consequently there is no need to be accompanied by a guide unless so desired.
 A liaison officer is also not required.
-For higher peaks in the Gilgit region the following royalties must be paid although a liaison officer is still currently required.

 A valid visa is required.
 Visas are NOT issued at the airport and must be obtained prior to arrival.
 Some embassies such as those in Central Asia are reluctant to issue visas and advise you to obtain them from your home country.
 A single-entry tourist visa is valid for 3 months from the date of arrival in pakistan and for 6 months from the date of issue.
 Some visas are only valid for 3 months from the date of issue so check if necessary when applying.
 Visa prices vary.
 Americans pay the most for their visa whilst Japanese get theirs free!
 Visa extensions and reentry stamps used to almost impossible to obtain however the process has become remarkably easier in the last few years.
 Gilgit DC is a good place to try.